ASU-VDA-Lab/ASP-DAC24-Tutorial/README.md

 This is a GitHub repository that has the scripts being demoed at the tutorial.
 The scripts highlight example use cases of ML EDA infrastructure.

 ## Background
 Over the last decade, there has been a significant rise in machine learning (ML)--based electronic design automation (ML-EDA) research.
 However, a notable challenge lies in the interaction between existing EDA tools and ML frameworks.
 Researchers often use TCL scripts for interaction with EDA tools and Python scripts for ML frameworks.
 They rely on file I/O for interaction between the EDA world and ML world or reinvent the wheel and implement the complete EDA tools in Python.
 Both these approaches have challenges.
-The first is extremely slow and it's impossible to iteratively send data/information between EDA tools and is a barrier to entry for non-chip designers.
+The first is extremely slow, and it's impossible to send data/information between EDA tools iteratively, which is a barrier to entry for non-chip designers.
 The second slows down research and makes it challenging to make apples-to-apples comparisons between various ML EDA algorithms.
 As a remedy, there is a pressing need for an ML-friendly EDA tool that seamlessly integrates with ML methodologies, reducing reliance on TCL programming and file-based information extraction.

 This tutorial introduces the CircuitOps and OpenROAD Python APIs, representing a significant milestone in ML-EDA research.
 CircuitOps is an ML-friendly data infrastructure utilizing labeled property graphs (LPGs) backed by relational tables (IR tables) to generate datasets for ML-EDA applications.
 The Python-compatible LPG minimizes the developmental effort required for ML-EDA research.
 The IR tables are generated using OpenROAD Python APIs, which offer numerous advantages over TCL APIs.
 One key advantage is that OpenROAD can now be directly imported into a Python environment, this not only means we can incorporate OpenROAD with other Python libraries, but we can also interact with OpenROAD in real-time, providing unprecedented flexibility in ML-EDA application development.
-Additionally, we can directly get the information via the Python API without file IO, which increases ML-EDA performance.
+Additionally, we can get the information directly via the Python API without file IO, which increases ML-EDA performance.

 ## Tutorial Contents

 This tutorial is composed of two hands-on sessions, each with two demos:
 - Session 1 :
-  - Demo1: Introduce the OpenROAD Python APIs for an EDA flow o
+  - Demo1: Introduce the OpenROAD Python APIs for an EDA flow
   - Demo2: Two ML-EDA examples powered by the Python APIs.
     - Image-based static IR Drop prediction using OpenROAD Python APIs (similar to 2023 ICCAD Contest Problem C)
     - RL-based sizing using OpenROAD Python APIs